amrxtgh69/os-noob/README.md

-# Operating system: a resource allocator + control program that makes hardware usable
+# Operating system: The software that we take for granted
-- this is repo for learning and fuck around